Cactice/Sunvox-Vocoder/README.md

 There is an A/D converter which can detect if only one of R or L channel is above a certain threshold.(R XOR L) Issue with the current model: if they are both the same value than this part will be stuck in a loop of changing the threshold in which both R & L would be 0.
 #### Update-threshold (4bit)
-If R XNOR L than it updates the threshold so the two would be in a XOR situation.
+If R XNOR L than it updates the threshold so that the two would be in an XOR situation.
 ##### Components:
 - Latch
 - Half Adder